 “Social media is like a disease that spreads, and then dies.”
 Time Magazine stated this based on a study from Princeton comparing social networks to infectious diseases.
 The study predicts that Facebook will lose 80% of its peak user base between 2015 and 2017.
 Regardless of how you project Facebook’s future, it’s hard to deny that Facebook’s “cool factor” has been in an absolute free-fall over the past several years to the point that it is now virtually nonexistent.

-To which networks is the younger generations turning?
+To which networks are the younger generations turning?
 Private and/or anonymous, mobile-friendly networks that are based on messaging (where their parents can’t find them).
 And networks where they can share small photos and videos with their friends.
 Below are 6 up-and-coming networks that have potential to blow up soon.

 One cannot overstate the impact of having the financial and promotional backing of Floyd Mayweather and Justin Bieber.
 These two names might not resonate with marketing people in boardrooms at big companies, but they certainly do with the younger generation.
 Mayweather used Shots to announce his much anticipated fight with Manny Pacquiao a few weeks ago.
 Mashable published this interesting article that profiled the rise of the app and how Mayweather and Bieber became involved with Shots’ CEO and co-founder.

 But what is Shots?
 Functionally, it’s essentially Snapchat but limited to selfies.
 There’s no uploading photos, commenting or follower number listings, which speaks to the anonymity factor I talked about earlier.
 Other notable influencers on the network include Ariana Grande, Tyga, Kylie Jenner and Snoop Dogg.
 I’d keep an eye on Shots based on those names alone.